khalil-ghali/DAIS_Competition_code/README.md

     ```
 ## Please Note that if you have a CUDA compatible graphic card, your app will run on GPU for faster processing, if you don't have it that's fine It will run on you CPU but a little slower.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1tzeLDPYVYKPyQRmcpXqPAWK2CMH4L1aW?usp=sharing)
-## In Case you want to use the .ipynb notebook in google colab preferably (most packages are already preinstalled in google colab)
+## In Case you want to use the .ipynb notebook in google colab preferably Link above (most packages are already preinstalled in google colab)
   1. forget about previous steps.
   2. activate a free GPU runtime for faster processing(works just fine with normal CPU runtime also)
   3. initiate the tunnel.